 Weyerhaeuser recommends gluing and nailing flooring to the joists and other applicable structural components.
 A glue-nailed floor assembly not only improves floor stiffness, especially with T&G panels, but also helps eliminate nail pops, floor squeaks, vibrations, and bounce.
-Weyerhaeuser suggests using only solvent-based construction adhesives that meet ASTM D 3498 (AFG-01) performance standards.
-Based on experience and customer feedback, Weyerhaeuser does not recommend using water-based or polyure-thane adhesives.
+Weyerhaeuser recommends using solvent-based subfloor adhesives that meet ASTM D 3498 (AFG-01) performance standards.
+When latex subfloor adhesive is required, careful selection is necessary due to a wide range of performance between brands.

 Start by snapping chalk lines across joists every 4' as a visual aid for aligning panels and spreading glue.
 Before gluing, make sure joists are dry and free of dirt.
-Apply a $\frac{1}{4}$ " bead of approved elastomeric adhesive to the top of the joists and blocking (if used); use a serpentine pattern on supports that are $\frac{3}{2}$ " or wider.
+Apply a 1⁄4" bead of adhesive to the top of the joists and blocking (if used); use a serpentine pattern on supports that are 31⁄2" or wider.